 We work with employers and communities to develop goals and measure the impacts of their workplace strategies.
 We convince stakeholders of the need for change.
 And we partner with a select group of workplace product and service providers in thought leadership and customer engagements.READ MORE

-We continuously update our database of over 4,000 documents on agile work, telework and telecommuting, alternative workplace strategies, workplace flexibility, and worker wellness and well-being.READ MORE
+Our practice is informed by a proprietary database of over 4,000 documents on agile work, telework and telecommuting, alternative workplace strategies, workplace flexibility, employee wellness and well-being, and more.READ MORE

 Here you will find tools you can use including a research roundup; white papers; company, employee, and environmental savings calculators; business cases; sample agreements; details on special topics such as ADA, tax, legal issues; and more.READ MORE